roronoaBoi/orkes-poc/homework/readme.md

 ## Set Up

-To set up this demo in your Orkes Demo environment, create definitions for the respective `userForms` and `workflows` located in this directory.
+- Create definitions for the respective `userForms` and `workflows` located in this directory.

-Additionally, create an envioronment variable called `assignedUser`, and set it to your email address.
+- Create an envioronment variable called `assignedUser`, and set it to your email address.
 This will be the user that is assigned all human tasks for approval in this demonstration.

+## Using the Demo

-Once complete, click Run Workflow and select the workflow named `manufacturer_partner_onboarding_1`.
+In your Orkes Conductor developer environment, click Run Workflow and select the workflow named `manufacturer_partner_onboarding_1`.
 Pass initial form data as follows:

 ```json
 {
   "firstName": "Thomas",